 Invest in a great cooler bag

 All cooler bags are not equal, so this is an item you want to be good quality and lightweight to keep those healthy snacks nice and chilled for as long as possible.
 One with a moulded base will support whatever you pack, and is a good in between when you don’t want to bring a big esky.
-I love the Jack+Jules Essential Cooler which comes in a beautiful range of colours, all inspired by nature itself.
-But whatever you choose make sure it is decent quality to ensure maximum chill in the hot sun.
+Whatever you choose make sure it is decent quality to ensure maximum chill in the hot sun.

 Food preparation is key